-An outstanding pioneer in many fields with a deep and compassionate insight into the human condition, the Siri Singh Sahib Harbhajan Singh Khalsa Yogiji established permanent institutions, created spectacular events, and produced a prolific body of teachings.
+An outstanding pioneer in many fields, with a deep and compassionate insight into the human condition, the Siri Singh Sahib, Bhai Sahib, Harbhajan Singh Khalsa Yogiji established permanent institutions, created spectacular events, and produced a prolific body of teachings.

 The first to publicly teach Kundalini Yoga, when he arrived in the West in 1968, he announced he had come to the West “to create teachers, not to gain students.”

-During the turmoil of partition in 1947, at the age of 18, he led his village of 7000 people, near what is Lahore Pakistan today, 325 miles on foot to safety in New Delhi, India.
+During the turmoil of partition in 1947, at the age of 18, he led his village of 7000 people, near what is now Lahore Pakistan, 325 miles on foot to safety in New Delhi, India.
 He arrived in New Delhi with only the clothes on his back.
-Displaced Indians were given houses in India.
-Soon he was able to continue his education at Punjab University where he excelled in debate and was a star athlete, playing both hockey and soccer and earning the name “China wall” from his opponents.
+Displaced Indians were given houses in India and soon he was able to continue his education at Punjab University where he excelled in debate and was a star athlete, playing both hockey and soccer and earning the name “China wall” from his opponents.

 After graduating with a degree in Economics, he began Indian government service with India’s Internal Revenue Department and supervised the creation of the IRS building in New Delhi.
-Shortly thereafter he moved to the Customs Service and become head of Customs at Palam International Airport (now known as New Delhi’s Indira Gandhi Airport).
+Shortly thereafter he moved to the Customs Service and became head of Customs at Palam International Airport (now known as New Delhi’s Indira Gandhi Airport)

 He married Inderjit Kaur, known as Bibiji, in 1952.
 They had two sons, Ranbir Singh and Kulbir Singh, and a daughter, Kamaljit Kaur.
 Dr. Bibiji Inderjit Kaur now serves as the Bhai Sahiba of Sikh Dharma International.